SenayYakut/WorkAround-Explorer/README.md

 # WorkAround-Explorer
 Much of the user interface has already been designed by front-end developers, however, the core data and functionality are either missing or need to be connected together using modules.
-Your task is to help your team members out by using your import and export expertise! is being a copycat.
-Clicking on the image of the cat will toggle whether or not it is able to copy the user.
+Your task is to help your team members out by using your import and export expertise!

 ## Installation